jack-bradshaw/Shamir/README.md

 ### Future work
 The next steps for the GUI app are:
-- Package the app for Windows and Linux.
 - Randomise the prime per installation.
 - Provide better descriptions when files are selected.